toxeek/sysadmin-stuff/README.md

 ## Installation
 You ought to use sudo atm to do the installation.
 To install first clone the project as non root. **you would be prompted few times, one for git and one for Mariadb (if toggled on)**.
+If you decided to turn on gvm installation, under pentesting/gvm, then *it will take like 1/2 to update and install the services and plugins, and it is heavyweight as uses Redis, Postgres, etc.

-The cfg file where you toggle tools on/off is sysadmin.cfg file.
+The cfg file where you toggle tools on/off for sysadmin stuff, is sysadmin.cfg file.
 So make sure you toggle the tools in sysadmin.cfg as you like (on/off/) and for the terraform version, make sure you toggle on tfevn, and that you select the terraform version you want installed.
 so:
 ```bash